Chapter 19. INFORMATION_SCHEMA Tables

 Although other DBMSs use a variety of names, like

-syscat or system, the standard
+, the standard

-name is INFORMATION_SCHEMA.
+name is INFORMATION_SCHEMA

 The following sections describe each of the tables and columns that

-are in INFORMATION_SCHEMA.
+.
 For each column, there

 are three pieces of information:

-“INFORMATION_SCHEMA Name”
+“INFORMATION_SCHEMA

 indicates the name for the column in the

-INFORMATION_SCHEMA table.
+table.
 This corresponds to

 the standard SQL name unless the “Remarks” field